First results of CMS RPC performance at 13 TeV: RPC Performance during RUN-1 and RUN-2

-Figure \ref{fig:eff} shows the chambers efficiency map as measured in 2015 for one wheel and for one disk.
-Most of the chambers have an efficiency of more than 94\%, except for few cases, whose lower efficiency is due to known hardware problems.
+Segment extrapolation method ~\cite{Chatrchyan:2013sba} is used to calculate the RPC efficiency.
+A DT/CSC segment of high quality, associated to a stand-alone muon track, is extrapolated to RPC strip plane.
+RPC efficiency depends on the atmospheric pressure in the cavern.
+In order to compensate this dependence, automatic corrections to the HV have been applied during the data taking.
+As an example, Figure \ref{fig:eff} shows the chambers efficiency map as measured in 2015 for one wheel and for one disk.
+Most of the chambers have an efficiency of more than 94\%.